Notable African Americans in Cancer Care

 Eva M. Noles (1919-2015)

 Eva M. Noles was the first African-American woman to train and graduate as a registered nurse in Buffalo, NY.
-She climbed through the ranks, breaking race barriers at every step, until she became the director of nursing at Roswell Park Cancer Institute in 1971.
+She climbed through the ranks, breaking race barriers at every step, until she became the director of nursing at Roswell Park Comprehensive Cancer Center in 1971.
 Over this time, Eva had opportunities to work with renowned Roswell Park doctors and researchers.
 She dedicated her life to nursing, but also to community service and outreach.

 Eva served on many local and national committees, including the NYS Board of Nursing and the American Nurses Association.
 She also served on the Buffalo General Hospital Board of Trustees and the Community Mental Health.
 Eva founded the New York State Nurses Week in 1970, which has been celebrated ever since from May 24 - 30.
 Eva continued to be an inspiration for many people and is often referred to as the consummate example of inspiration and determination for many.

 Every year, Roswell Park awards the Eva M. Noles Scholarship to offer assistance with education related expenses to eligible members of underrepresented groups who wish to pursue a career in health care.

 May Edward Chinn (1896-1980)